 A few examples of chores that toddlers can complete are:

 - Put their toys away

 - Fill up a cat or dog’s food bowl

-- Place clothes in the hamper
+- Place clothing in the hamper

 - Pile up books and magazines on shelves or tables

-- Help make the beds
+- Help load the washer and dryer

 - Mop small areas with a dry mop

 Preschoolers continue to feel the same desire to help their parents because they’re still learning through observing their elders.
 There are even some chores your children can do without supervision at this age.
 Typically, these will be the same ones they completed when they were toddlers, including one or two new tasks they’re naturally adept at doing.